 In magic we have Effect, Method, and Presentation with a similar relationship.
-The Effect is the “thing,” the Presentation is what they audience experiences, and the Method is the stuff happening in between.
+The Effect is the “thing,” the Presentation is what the audience experiences, and the Method is the stuff happening in between.

-I started with blank cards and used stick-on numbers.
+I started with blank cards and stuck on some numbers.

 My creative process depends on looking at this “EMP” as three separate parts which can be swapped in and out.
 An effect can be achieved using different methods, or a presentation quickly swapped out while keeping the same method and affect.

 In this instance I was keeping the method, the “Swindle Shuffle,” but applying it to a modified effect.
 My “model” became this packet of numbered cards, zero to nine, along with a couple mathematical operators.
 The goal was to get the cards randomly arranged into an equation that would equal my lock combination number.